 Services and Ticket Logging

-Filtering is also applied, however, to the Service so that the only Services shown will be those to which the Customer is a subscriber.
-Once the Service is selected, a secondary filter is applied to the Asset so that only the associated Asset of that Service is shown.
-If you wish to change immediately the Operational Status of the Service as a result of the ticket being logged, you can simply drill down to the Service and change the Op.
+Filtering is applied so that the only Services shown will be those to which the Customer is a subscriber.
+Once the Service is selected, a secondary filter is applied to the Asset drop-down so that only the associated Asset of that Service is shown.
+If you wish to change immediately the Operational Status of the Service as a result of the ticket being logged, you can simply drill down if permitted to the Service and change the Op.
 Status accordingly.